chucklz1515/ceph-osd-file-extractor/README.md

 ### Resolution
 I had do a lot of extra operations to the script.
 Basically, it boils down to:
- * Regex select the unique file indicator and sequential chunk number from the path
+ * Regex search for the unique file indicator and sequential chunk number from the path
  * Perform folder search against the unique indicator for all chunk folders
+   * Note: This takes __forever__, but I didn't write the python script with optimization in mind :)
- * Sort the chunks (can't simply sort by folder name as the bitwise hash rions it)
+ * Sort the chunks (I can't simply sort by folder name as the bitwise hash ruins sorting)
- * Append the chunk file's binary data to the new file
+ * Append the chunk file's binary data to the new file which was already created at this point

 # Conclusion
 I was able to successfully recover my files.
 Granted, they have no metadata (correct permissions, datetime, etc), but I haven't lost anything.